Type of Journey

 Dechen Phodrang: It is a monastery situated in the north part of Thimphu city.
 It was established in the 12th century and serves as a Monastic School.
 The key attraction of Dechen Phodrang is Bhutanese artifacts.

-Simply Bhutan: It is a living museum that will introduce you to different facets and life of Bhutanese.
-It will teach you how to dress in Bhutanese clothing, how to distill ara.
-And what beautiful old Bhutanese song women used to sing while building their houses from rammed earth.
+Simply Bhutan: Bhutan is a living museum that will introduce you to all aspects of Bhutanese culture.
+You will learn how to distill ara and how to dress in traditional Bhutanese garb.
+What a lovely old song the women of Bhutan used to sing as they constructed their rammed earth homes.